 In 2009 he returned to Tibet to give a book to every person in the book.
 Unfortunately, the nomadic nature of the Tibetan culture enabled only partial completion of that project.

-Shinya Arimoto has been exhibiting since 1994. and he currently also teaches photography at the Tokyo School of Visual Arts.
-See more work at his website below.
+Shinya Arimoto has been exhibiting since 1994, and he currently also teaches photography at the Tokyo School of Visual Arts.
+His books are becoming quite rare, and expensive.
+To see more work, go to his website below.
 Find Hasselblad 903 SWC or Find Rolleiflex 2.8F